attakaro/immunefi-smart-contract-parser/README.md

-Immunefi smart contract parser that parses the solidity source code of smart contracts of immunefi bug bounty projects.\
+Immunefi smart contract parser that parses the solidity source code of smart contracts of immunefi bug bounty projects.
-It can also parse a single contract by direct url.

 Add your api keys to "keys.json" file manually: